India scraps special status for Kashmir in step Pakistan calls illegal

 India blames that rebellion on Pakistan, which denies the accusation, saying that it backs the right to self-determination for Kashmir.

-There were no immediate details of Kashmiris’ reaction to the decisions by New Delhi.

-Hours earlier the Indian government launched a security crackdown in the region, arresting regional leaders and suspending telephone and internet services and restricting public movement in the main city of Srinagar.
+Hours earlier the Indian government launched a security crackdown in the region, arresting local leaders, suspending telephone and internet services and restricting public movement in the main city of Srinagar.

+Regional leaders have previously said stripping Kashmir’s special status amounts to aggression against its people.

+The streets in Srinagar were largely deserted as travel curbs kept people indoors, said a Reuters photographer who found a telephone connection in a restaurant near the city’s airport.

 Prime Minister Narendra Modi and his Hindu nationalist Bharatiya Janata Party (BJP) had pushed for radical political change in Kashmir even before he won re-election in May, saying its laws hindered integration with the rest of India.